mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/sdk/1.0.x/credentials/index.md

 ### File-based and environment variable based configuration

-There are two ways to make AWS credentials available in a notebook:
+You can make AWS credentials available in a notebook in two different ways:
 * As a configuration file mounted to the `Pod` from a `Secret`
 * As environment variables injected into the `Pod` from a `Secret`